2025 Tutorials

 Functions and Modular Code Design

-Defining parameters, return values, code organization.
+Defining function parameters, return values, code organization, and scope

 Pseudo Code

-Comments; How to write pseudocode; What readable pseudocode looks like; Why it is helpful.
+How to write pseudocode; What readable pseudocode looks like; Why it is helpful.

 Movement / Distance Calcs